 We run several groups in London and online.
-These groups give you a chance to share your experiences and meet similar people.
+These groups are designed to help you live better with HIV, share your experiences and meet similar people.
 They offer support from people who understand your concerns and can boost your confidence and social life.

 This support group is for gay, bi and trans men and other men who have sex with men.

-It consists of a six-week programme of support and workshops for men who have recently been diagnosed HIV positive.
+It consists of a one evening a week, three-week programme of support and workshops for men who have recently been diagnosed HIV positive.
 Sessions are highly participative and the mutual support builds group members' confidence in their ability to come to terms with their diagnosis.

 Recently Diagnosed (online)

-This is a six-week online video support group for people living with HIV who can't (or prefer not to) physically attend one of our support groups.
+This is a one evening a week, three-week online video support group for people living with HIV who can't (or prefer not to) physically attend one of our support groups.

-The group's aim is to support recently diagnosed individuals, helping them better understand the role the impact of diagnosis, including talking with friends, family and work, current treatment, transmission as prevention, emotional wellbeing and accessing other support.
+The group's aim is to support recently diagnosed individuals, helping them better understand the impact of a diagnosis, including talking with friends, family and work, treatment options and treatment as prevention, emotional wellbeing and accessing other support.

 The group uses a simple, free app that allows you to join and see other members of the group.
 You do not need to use your real name when you access the app.

-Free and confidential HIV support workshops for individuals from African and Caribbean descent in London.
+Free and confidential HIV support workshops for individuals from Black, Asian or Minority ethnic backgrounds in London.

 The group provides an opportunity for people who are living with or affected by HIV in London to get emotional support and learn new skills for managing their life, feelings and relationships.